Cover blog imagine for three pen and ink exercises that help improve technique

 Fundamentals are the basic principles of art.

 Tool handling and mark-making techniques become extra important for pen and ink because the artwork is made of lines.
-Marks and lines are used to create an image that visually communicates a story, a message, a scene, an emotion, or a moment in time.

 Values chart for pen and ink and brass snake holder for dip pens